 How to find the best mortgage rate if you're self-employed

 Accessing the best mortgage rates if you're self employed will hinge on three things: how much you have saved for a deposit, your earnings, and your record keeping.
-Needless to say, all three need to be up to scratch, and the more you have on all three fronts, the more likely you are to get a good deal on your mortgage.
+Needless to say, all three need to be up to scratch, and the more you have on all three fronts, the more likely you are to get the lowest mortgage rates.
 Mortgage lenders dislike applications they deem to be high risk, and you want to convince them that, even though you are self employed, you're financially stable.

 Find out more about self-employed mortgages in our guide.